top of page

 Why It Matters

-Agentic AI promises to close this gap.
+Agentic AI promises to help close this gap.
 By autonomously handling repetitive, high-volume tasks such as alert triage, vulnerability scanning, and fraud detection, these systems allow human experts to focus on strategic decision-making, complex investigations, and governance.

 This duality — unprecedented efficiency vs. amplified risk — is why Agentic AI is one of the most debated and closely watched topics in cybersecurity today.